pictos/PJ.NavigationTrans.Maui/README.md

 # PJ.NavigationTrans.Maui 🏳️‍⚧️

-This is a library that allows you to use custom animations during Flyout navigations and Push navigations using Shell.
+This is a library that allows you to use custom animations during Flyout navigations and Push navigations using Shell or NavigationPage.
+Be aware that transition respects the behavior of the native platform, so they may look different between OSes.